 April 27th.
 I am able to sleep until 630am and am able to loaf around, enjoying the WiFi (videochat with Tui and the boys) and good breakfast.

 Downtown Manado is bustling.
 I enjoy walking around town as the suns sets over the bay.
-It's fun to just take in the energy of the place.
+It's fun to just take in the youthful city.

 Michael and his wife take me on a leisurely drive around Sangihe to Wesley's.
 The road is slow, so it takes close to two hours of driving.
 Plus we stopped for coffee and to enjoy the view, and then to visit some old colonial buildings.